John J. Carter: Biography

 Carter was born on 16 June 1842 in Westport, Ireland and emigrated to the United States in approximately 1845.
-He enlisted into the 33rd New York Volunteer Infantry Regiment at Nunda, New York in May 1861, and commissioned as a Second Lieutenant in June 1862.
+He enlisted into the 33rd New York Volunteer Infantry Regiment at Nunda, New York in May 1861, and was commissioned as a Second Lieutenant in June 1862.
 Following his Medal of Honor action, he mustered out with the 33rd NY Infantry in June 1863.
 After a short time as a civilian, he was appointed as a Captain of the 1st New York Veteran Cavalry in October 1863.
 He again mustered out with his regiment in July 1865.

-Following the war Carter resided in Pennsylvania and pursued various business ventures including a clothing store in Titusville and an oil company called Carter Oil which later became known as Exxon.
+Following the war, Carter resided in Pennsylvania and pursued various business ventures, including a clothing store in Titusville and an oil company called Carter Oil, which later became known as Exxon.
 He was a companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States.

 Carter died on 3 January 1917 and his remains are interred at the Woodlawn Cemetery in Titusville, Pennsylvania.